jacmoe/pxlwolf/README.md

 Pxlwolf uses the [LDtk Level Designer Toolkit][ldtk_link] to create and edit levels.
 ![LDTK][ldtk]

+## Goals
+- Explore raycasting, including height-mapping and animated tiles.
+- Learn how to use modern C++ features, and move from C++98 to C++17 and beyond.
+- Create a complete game, and not just a tech demo.
+- Use third-party code whenever possible, but keep things simple.

+## Features
+Here I will write the features of PixelWolf down as I implement them.
+### Implemented
+### Planned

 ## Dependencies
 PixelWolf is being developed on Linux and Windows, and the build system is based on CMake.